 Grand Cru and Premier Cru of Burgundy

-During the Middle Ages, monks developed in Burgundy a unique and revolutionary approach to vineyard classification : a ranking based solely on the quality of the terroir.
+During the Middle Ages, the monks developed in Burgundy a unique and revolutionary approach to vineyard classification : a ranking based solely on the quality of the terroir.

-To date, and although no classification is perfect, no other hierarchy in the world achieves this level of precision
+To date, and although no classification is perfect, no other hierarchy in the world achieves this level of precision.

 The style of Burgundy wines